 Tomme de Chèvre tartine

-• Food
+• Comida

 Tomme de Chèvre tartine is a kind of open sandwich topped with goat’s cheese.
 This artisanal cheese dates back to the 17th century, and is produced locally in the Abondance, Maurienne and Tarentaise valleys of the Haute-Savoie region.

-Rounds are aged for about 7 weeks to allow the flavor of this cheese to develop.
+Rounds are aged for about 7 weeks to allow the flavour of this cheese to develop.
 It's sweet at first bite, followed by citrusy notes.
 Thanks to its distinctive aroma and firm yet creamy texture, Tomme de Chèvre is a popular choice for spreading onto bread.

 • 8